Busby Genealogy Resources Web Site

 The next recommended step, is to, when you get the test results; so that the test data is available, download the test data, and, upload it to MyHeritage DNA, which can be done, as can finding and contacting matches, free of charge.

-As at 10 March 2024, the web page at https://www.myheritage.com/dna/ shows the number of genealogical autosomal DNA test data sets in the MyHeritage DNA database, as being 8.0 million.
+As at 15 September 2024, the web page at https://isogg.org/wiki/Autosomal_DNA_testing_comparison_chart shows the number of genealogical autosomal DNA test data sets in the MyHeritage DNA database, as being 8.5 million.
+MyHeritage DNA is the largest testing company that provides for uploading of test data from the other testing companies, and, is more than four times bigger than the other two, combined.

 Information about downloading your test data from AncestryDNA, and uploading the test data to MyHeritage, is at